jpz4085/BCD-SYS/README.md

 - The system BCD-Template is ignored and a Windows10/11 equivalent is used.
 - The clean option will delete the existing configuration and create entries in new stores.
 - The boot files will be copied to a system partition on either the same or the first disk.
-- The firmware type is currently limited to UEFI until BIOS support is implemented.
 - The WBM firmware entry is always created in the first position when applicable.
 - The description can be specified when creating a new Windows entry.